 This survey has been made possible only with the help and co-operation of the whelk fishermen involved.
-Thanks to the skippers and their crews for the collection of the whelk samples.
+Thanks to Geoff Huelin, skipper of Our Jenny in Ilfracombe, and Tony Wreford, skipper of Becci of Ladram in Exmouth, and their crews for the collection of the whelk samples.